 Besides packaging, burlap can be used in decoration, crafts, upholstery, and gardening.
 Have you seen the biodegradable tote bags that are trending nowadays?
 Well, many of them are made of jute burlap.
 This fabric can also be dyed or printed, so you can customize it as you wish.

 Many clothing brands and designers are realizing the impact of fast fashion on the environment, making them look for new eco-friendly fabrics to produce both affordable and sustainable clothing.
 This is where jute fabric makes its appearance, could it be a solution?
 Absolutely!

-While jute isn’t very popular in the western fashion industry, jute footwear, sweaters and jackets are earning their spots step by step, even new softening techniques are being developed to make jute more comfortable because the fibre can be a bit rough on the skin if it’s not blended with other fibres like nylon.
+While jute isn’t very popular in the western fashion industry, jute footwear, sweaters, and jackets are earning their spots step by step, even new softening techniques are being developed to make jute more comfortable because the fiber can be a bit rough on the skin if it’s not blended with other fibers like nylon.

 Pros and cons of jute

 Like all things in life, jute fiber has its pros and cons.
 It’s already known that jute has many advantages – we have made it clear in this post, and we have already mentioned one of its disadvantages: humidity.
 But… What are some of its other advantages and disadvantages?